josorio398/Datos-Experimentales-Articulos/README.rst

 Solubility Models
 =================

-Solubility Models is a module of the **Thermodinamic Solution Library** for the calculation of fit parameters, statisticians and graphical representation of calculated values and experimental values of models such as :
+Solubility Models is a library for the calculation of fit parameters, calculated values, statisticians and plotting graph of calculated values and experimental of solubility models such as :

 - Modified Apelblat
 - van't Hoff